awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/iam-instanceprofile.md

   }
   ```

-To allow the EC2 instances in your environment to assume the `aws-elasticbeanstalk-ec2-role` role, the instance profile specifies Amazon EC2 as a trusted entity in the trust relationship policy:
+To allow the EC2 instances in your environment to assume the `aws-elasticbeanstalk-ec2-role` role, the instance profile specifies Amazon EC2 as a trusted entity in the trust relationship policy, as follows\.

 ```
 {